jz8us99/call-center-automation/mdfile/NAVIGATION_GUIDE.md

 - Try a different browser if issues persist

 **❓ "I'm lost and don't know where I am"**
-- Click the ReceptionPro logo to return to home page
+- Click the JSX-ReceptionAI logo to return to home page
 - Use the "Home" button available on all authenticated pages
 - Click "Help" button for page-specific guidance